 Francis Veber (born July 28, 1937 in Neuilly-sur-Seine) is a French director, screenwriter, playwright, dialogue writer and producer.

 He specializes in comedies since the 1970s, with his biggest successes as director happening in the 1980s and 1990s.
 He's also moved across the pond for some time, as an uncredited script doctor on some Touchstone Pictures productions.
+Since about 2008 he focuses exclusively on directing stage plays.

 Works on TV Tropes: